Arkansas House votes to override veto of voter ID bill

 Arkansas law has permitted poll workers to ask voters for identifying documents, but voters have not been required to show them.

-The bill takes effect next January 1, but only if the legislature has appropriated money to issue voter ID cards.

-(Reporting by Suzi Parker; Writing by David Bailey; Editing by Cynthia Johnston)
+(Reporting by Suzi Parker; Writing by David Bailey; Editing by Cynthia Johnston and Lisa Shumaker)